About Hormone Replacement Therapy (HRT)

 - Testosterone, rarely prescribed unless in small dosages or in combination with other hormones

-Click on the following link to learn more common hormones for replacement therapy or keep reading to find out about estrogen hormone replacement therapy.
+Click on the following link to learn more common hormones for replacement therapy or keep reading to find out more about each HRT option below.

 Estrogen Replacement Therapy